ekbann/applepy/README.md

     python3 a2.py

 The emulator will boot but will not do anything without a disk inserted.
-Enter CLI (command line interface) mode with the '~' key and lets load a binary file at memory location $2000 which is the Hi-Res page 1 followed by a video refresh:
+Enter CLI (command line interface) mode with the '~' key and load a binary file at memory location $2000 (Hi-Res page 1) followed by a video refresh:

     bload bin/wc.pic $2000
     hgr1